 Today community health centers care for one-third of all Medi-Cal enrollees and half of all outpatient visits in Medi-Cal.
 Too often, health centers can’t provide the care their patients need because of the needlessly rigid, antiquated way health centers are paid.

 Let’s say one patient is due for a Pap smear, a follow-up visit for depression, and a prescription refill.
 Because health centers can bill for only one encounter a day and cannot bill for physical health services and behavioral health services on the same day, that woman would likely have to schedule three visits on three different days.
 Similarly, a patient with lab results to discuss with his doctor must have that conversation in person because health centers cannot bill for phone encounters.

 DHCS can unleash the potential of community health centers to deliver patient-centered care by modernizing the way it pays health centers.
 Instead of billing for each in-person visit, health centers should receive a fixed amount per patient and be allowed to deliver care when and how patients need and want it and when and how clinicians deem appropriate.
 For that flexibility, DHCS could require health centers to meet new standards for access, quality, and patient outcomes — and to be transparent about it.
 DHCS and California’s public hospitals have been testing this kind of payment arrangement and have seen promising results.
-Even though it’s not currently in the Medi-Cal Healthier California for All proposal, DHCS should extend the same benefits to people cared for by community health centers.
+Even though it’s not currently in the CalAIM proposal, DHCS should extend the same benefits to people cared for by community health centers.